prashant-kikani/prashant-kikani.github.io/_posts/2021-10-09-crypto-is-inevitable.markdown

 <br/>

-# 3. Blockchain technology
+## 3. Blockchain technology

 Decentralized blockchain is a fundamental technological advancement.
-It eliminates the need for a centralized body who can control the whole system.
+It eliminates the need of a centralized body who can control the whole system.
 It conveys that consensus mechanisms like <a href="https://ethereum.org/en/developers/docs/consensus-mechanisms/pow/" target="_blank">Proof of Work(PoW)</a> and <a href="https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/" target="_blank">Proof of Stack(PoS)</a> and improvements like <a href="https://docs.solana.com/cluster/synchronization" target="_blank">Proof of History(PoH)</a> are capable of collectively making decisions in a decentralized manner, without compromising privacy, scale and speed.

 DeFi(Decentralized Finance) where we can do all the financial activities like lending and borrowing of money, is set to eliminate the need of centralised banks.
 DAO(Decentralized Autonomous Organization) is something like a decentralised company or organization.
 Wikipedia definition of DAO is, "an organization represented by rules encoded as a computer program that is transparent, controlled by the organization members and not influenced by a central government".